-We also have a range of sit in and sit on single kayaks which are reserved for those with some kayaking experience because they are slightly less stable than double kayaks.
-Children will only be allowed to use single kayaks where they are 13 years or older and have had previous experience of paddling single kayaks pr have the relevant British Canoe Union qualifications.
-There is a £5 surcharge for anyone wanting single kayaks and they be booked in advance.
+We also have a range of sit in single kayaks which are reserved for those with some kayaking experience because they are slightly less stable than double kayaks.
+Children will only be allowed to use single kayaks where they are 13 years or older and have had previous experience of paddling single kayaks or have the relevant British Canoe Union qualifications.
+There is a £5 surcharge for anyone wanting single kayaks and they need to be booked in advance.

 Paddles, Bouyancy Aids and what to wear

-We provide everyone with a paddle and a suitable buoyancy aid and will provide you with instructions on booking about what to bring and wear but normal clothes and your waterproofs are fine.
-Our safety boats carry some spare items - and can carry anything else you want with you for your journey.
+We provide everyone with a paddle and a suitable buoyancy aid and will provide you with instructions on booking about what to bring and wear but normal clothes and your own waterproofs are fine.
+We have a small stock of spare waterproofs if you're without - and our safety kayaks carry some spare items.